 NOTE: The 'standard means for communicating the nature of the incident' from the DSO to the MNO is not part of current practice and is not explained further in this use case.
 The point of this use case is to identify the absence of any such interface to establish a motivation, or 'gap' that can be pursued in additional use cases in this study.

-6.2.3 Potential requirements
+C.3.3 Potential requirements

 NOTE: Currently, there is no interface between DSO and MNOs.
 This means that both systems work based on their own premises.
 Through the use of non-standard, MNO-specific interactions, the DSO can report problems and incidents and work with the MNO to resolve these.